 The Rosetta Stone.
 Egypt, Ptolemaic Period, 196 BC <div class="immFx"> </div> Listen to an audio description written especially for blind and partially sighted visitors Or you can download the mp3 2 minutes, 23 seconds Close audio A valuable key to the decipherment of hieroglyphs, the inscription on the Rosetta Stone is a decree passed by a council of priests.

+It is one of a series that affirm the royal cult of the 13-year-old Ptolemy V on the first anniversary of his coronation.
 Royal Museums Greenwich: sea, ships, time and the stars.
 National Maritime Museum.
 'The Empress's wish or Boney Puzzled!!' (caricature) - National Maritime Museum.
 Royal Museums Greenwich: sea, ships, time and the stars.
 V&A Museum of Childhood.
 Creativity Gallery.
 The Museum is arranged into four main galleries – the Moving Toys Gallery, the Creativity Gallery, the Childhood Galleries and the Front Room Gallery.

 Download a map of the Museum (773KB .pdf) Moving Toys Gallery The Museum's Moving Toys Gallery is divided into four sections – Pushes and Pulls, Springs and Cogs, Circuits and Motors and Look See.
 Find out more Creativity Gallery The Museum's Creativity Gallery is divided into four sections – Imagine, Be Inspired, Explore and Make it Happen.
 Find out more Childhood Galleries The Childhood Galleries are arranged into the following themes: Babies, Home, What We Wear, Who Will I Be?
 Find out more Front Room Gallery The Front Room showcases the Museum's community projects, which involve established and emerging artists working with community groups.
 Find out more.
 Childhood Galleries.
 Front Room Gallery.
 Natural History Museum.
 Central Hall.
 Images of Nature.
 Cocoon.

 Your Cocoon experience begins on the 7th floor of the building, which you reach by glass lift.

 Admire the breathtaking views here and the beautiful displays.
 Inside Cocoon, wind your way down the gently sloping curved walkways past incredible specimens and exciting activities.Your journey takes you down 2 floors on several levels and you exit on the 5th floor.
 Meet our science guides Atmospheric wall displays Start your tour with the help of our Museum science guides who greet you on wall projections and video.

 Huge displays and installations Discover 100s of real specimens from huge tarantulas to metre-high plants.
 Activities and adventures Take part in lots of hands-on interactive activities as you explore science and nature.
 Our historical heart Rare herbarium book At the core of Cocoon are the Museum’s vital plant and insect collections that go back 400 years to the Museum's origins.
 Scientists in action Pick up a card Pick up a NaturePlus card.